caporaso-lab-graveyard/q2d2/README.md

+This was a public prototype exploring ideas for QIIME2 and has been superceded by the official [QIIME2 repository](https://github.com/biocore/qiime2).

 # q2d2: QIIME 2 is documentation-driven (a public prototype)

 This repository is a publicly accessible prototype of some ideas that we're exploring for QIIME 2.
 For some information on what's coming in QIIME 2, see [@gregcaporaso's blog post, "Toward QIIME 2"](https://qiime.wordpress.com/2015/10/30/toward-qiime-2/).